-- Online safety (1 wk) How to have fun online, how to stay in control, how to report a problem.
-CEOP resources. - Unit 1 (2 wks): Under the hood of a computer: history of computing; of components that make up a computer; inputs, processing and outputs; data and binary; bits, bytes and megabytes. - Unit 2 (3 wks): Think like a computer scientist: learn that computers are best used for repetitive tasks that require speed and precision. decomposition and algorithms. - Unit 3 (3 wks): Drawing and manipulating shapes: write a program that creates an artwork based on drawing and positioning shapes found in Celtic or Islamic art. - Unit 4 (3 wks): Creating an animation: program an animation to entertain an audience by recreating a dance routine from a music video using programming techniques such as sequences, iteration, procedures, selection and variables. - Unit 5 (1 wk): The foundations of computing: how computers have developed from the basic calculators and machinery used to solve problems, to programmable, generalpurpose computers, and some of the key people involved in that process; write a program to carry out simple arithmetic calculations.
+- Online safety: How to have fun online, how to stay in control, how to report a problem.
+CEOP resources. - Under the hood of a computer: history of computing; of components that make up a computer; inputs, processing and outputs; data and binary; bits, bytes and megabytes. - Think like a computer scientist: learn that computers are best used for repetitive tasks that require speed and precision. decomposition and algorithms. - Drawing and manipulating shapes: write a program that creates an artwork.